SIMPCW FIRST NATION

 The Simpcw people were traditionally known for their hunting abilities.
 They hunted wildlife to dry and store for food over the winter months, and during summer collected vegetation for food and medicine.
 Much of the Simpcw culture centres on the gathering of local plants and animals for survival.

-Valemount College is proud to enhance our students learning and education of our First Nations partners culture through our First Nations Cultural Tourism Certificate Program as well as within courses located in other program that include indigenous content.
+Valemount College is proud to enhance our students learning and education of our First Nations partners culture through our First Nations Cultural Tourism Certificate Program as well as within courses in our other programs that include indigenous content.